soupi/learn-haskell-blog-generator/src/11-next.md

-I've compiled a list of resources for learning Haskell called [Haskell study plan](https://github.com/soupi/haskell-study-plan), it should include links to very useful articles, community hubs and news aggregators, project suggestions, and even cool open-source Haskell projects.
+I've compiled a list of resources for learning Haskell called [Haskell study plan](https://github.com/soupi/haskell-study-plan), which includes links to very useful articles, community hubs and news aggregators, project suggestions, and even cool open-source Haskell projects.
 You will also find alternative explanations to thing we've covered and even links to other Haskell tutorials, guides and books in case you need